team4nz/team4nz.github.io/_posts/2019-12-05-Introduction.md

 # Interaction

+# Try and Catch : Exception

+# Plans

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.